sillevl/course-software-engineering/POODR/managing_dependencies.md

 For any desired behavior, an object knows it personally, inherits it, or knows another object who knows it.
 The previous chapter concerned itself with the behavior a class should implement personally.
 Behavior through inheritance is covered in one of the next chapters.
 This chapter will focus on getting access to behavior that is implemented in _other_ objects.

 Well build objects have a single responsibility.
 To solve complex tasks it is required that they work together.
-Tho collaborate, objects must know things about others. _Knowing_ creates dependencies.
+To collaborate, objects must know things about others. _Knowing_ creates dependencies.
 If not managed, dependencies will strangle your application.

 ## Understanding Dependencies